 Variety selection should be based on factors including whether irrigation is available, whether nematodes are present, what kinds of diseases have occurred in the past, whether it is a single or double crop, and rotations.
 Variety test information can be obtained from Georgia and Alabama locations close to north Florida.
 The University of Georgia has a website where this information can be obtained for Coastal Plain locations at http://www.swvt.uga.edu/.

 Weed control is a critical part of any crop produced in Florida.
 The success of a weed control program should be measured in terms of both weeds controlled and cost of the weed control program.
 Reduced rates of older less expensive herbicides, use of transgenic varieties, and reduced tillage are all keys to producing soybeans more economically.
 Proper rotations that allow use of different modes of action of herbicides reduce the chance of weed resistance or tolerance being a problem.
 There is no herbicide that controls all weeds in all circumstances and, therefore, a plan for proper rotation and proper herbicides must be made on the weeds present in each field.
 Continuous use of a single family of herbicides is not advised as selection for specific uncontrolled weeds will occur.
+Timley application of proper herbicide program as well as scouting of fields to prevent seed production from survivors is recommended.
 Yearly updates of Weed Management in Soybean (https://edis.ifas.ufl.edu/wg010) provide a list of the herbicides labeled for soybean production in Florida and effectiveness in controlling key weed species.
 For conservation tillage, cover crops and winter weeds must be controlled in a timely manner to avoid depleting soil moisture for planting and to prevent insect damage to seedlings.
 Normally, cover crops should be killed 4–5 weeks in advance of planting and should have accumulated close to 2 tons of dry matter for most benefits of water conservation and temperature moderation.
 Small grain cover crops often need an application of 2,4-D in January along with low amounts of N (20–40 lb/acre) to kill many broadleaf winter weeds while stimulating the cover crop to produce enough biomass for the desired result.
 The cover crop is much easier to kill if broadleaf winter weeds are not present.
 Planting into green cover crops may mean limited moisture available to the planted crop as well as the possibility of damage from cutworm, wireworm, and other insects that would not be present if the cover crop had been killed 4–5 weeks earlier.

 High soil temperatures, along with use of "yellow" herbicides and shallow planting with no till equipment, have been shown to cause enlarged stems that are brittle at the soil level.
 This is not a common occurrence but can occur in some years.
 This is often noticed when soybean plants are 8"–12" tall.